 But the Marcos family was allowed to return in the early 1990s and its controversial matriarch, Imelda, set in train a remarkable political comeback for herself and her children.

-The clan held mostly local positions in its home provinces until Marcos Jnr won a seat in the national Senate in 2010, providing a platform for a tilt at the country's second most powerful position.
+The clan held mostly local positions in its home provinces until Marcos Jnr won a seat in the Senate in 2010, gaining a platform for a tilt at the country's second most powerful position.

 "Martial law really happened.
 There was a dictator who, with his family and cronies, monopolised power in exchange for the very lives and freedom of Filipinos," Aquino said on Thursday.

-"If he does not even realise what wrongs were committed by his family, what is our assurance that he will not repeat them?"
-Aquino said.
+"If he (Marcos son) does not even realise what wrongs were committed by his family, what is our assurance that he will not repeat them?"

 He has also gained popularity for helping to derail Aquino's efforts to strike peace with Muslim rebels.

-Aquino, who remains reasonably popular with the electorate, is barred by the constitution from standing for a second six-year term.
+Aquino, who remains reasonably popular, is barred by the constitution from standing for a second six-year term.
 Vice presidents are elected separately in the Philippines.

 Aquino's choices for president and vice president, both lagging in the polls, are widely held as lacklustre politicians.

 The race to succeed Aquino has Vice President Jejomar Binay holding a slim lead over rookie Senator Grace Poe and Rodrigo Duterte, a tough anti-crime regional politician.